pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 ## Further clarifications

-- Multiple evaluators vote on each poster.
+- Multiple evaluators will vote on each poster.
 All group members must actively participate in explaining their poster.

-- Discussants have to pay attention to their corresponding poster presentation, as the student projects will not be available before the presentations.
+- Discussants have to pay attention to their corresponding poster presentation, as the projects will not be available before the presentations.

 - Guideline on how to write a research report: https://www.adelaide.edu.au/writingcentre/ua/media/28/learningguide-writingaresearchreport.pdf